-4. Exemptions
+4. Endorsements

-Subject to the approval of the Dean of Engineering and Forestry, students with relevant previous postgraduate study, or extensive relevant industry experience, may apply for exemption from some, or all, of the coursework (48 points) component of the degree.
+The degree of Master of Engineering (ME) may be awarded endorsed in the following subjects: Bioengineering, Chemical and Process Engineering, Civil Engineering, Construction Management, Earthquake Engineering, Electrical and Electronic Engineering, and Mechanical Engineering.

-- (a) A candidate shall normally enrol as a full-time candidate. - A full-time candidate will enrol for not less than one year four months and not more than three years; or - ii. if a candidate has been exempted courses under Regulation 4, then a minimum and maximum period of enrolment, consistent with the level of exemption, will be determined by the Dean of Engineering and Forestry at the time of enrolment, such that the minimum period is not less than one year.
+5. Coursework Requirements

-Note: With the approval of the supervisor and Head of Department, a full-time candidate may be employed in the university in academically relevant work for up to an average of 6 hours per week over the calendar year.
+- (a) In consultation with a candidate's intended thesis supervisory team, and subject to the requirements of the specialisation listed in Schedule A, a candidate should select appropriate courses from Schedule B that will best support their research. - (b) In some cases it may not be necessary for a candidate to offer 45 points in course work. - (c) A candidate may select courses not on Schedule B if they are deemed necessary to support their research plan.

-- (b) With the approval of the Dean of Engineering and Forestry, a candidate may be enrolled as a part-time candidate.
-A part-time candidate is one who, because of health, employment, family, or other circumstances, is unable to devote himself or herself to full-time study and research. - A part-time candidate will enrol part-time for not less than two years six months and not more than four years; or - ii. if a candidate has been exempted courses under regulation 4, then a minimum and maximum period of part-time enrolment, consistent with the level of exemption, will be determined by the Dean of Engineering and Forestry at the time of enrolment.
+(d) The intended programme of study must be approved by the appropriate Director of Studies and the Dean of Engineering and Forestry

-Note: Candidates are expected to be enrolled either part-time or full-time on a continuous basis.
-If a candidate can not be enrolled continuously due to circumstances beyond their control they must apply to the Dean of Engineering and Forestry for a suspension.
+- (a) A candidate shall normally enrol as a full-time candidate. - i.
+A full-time candidate will enrol for not less than one year and not more than three years. - ii.
+A full-time candidate will normally be expected to expend a minimum of 30 hours per week on their studies over a calendar year. - iii.
+With the approval of the supervisor and Head of Department, a full-time candidate may be employed in the university in academically relevant work for up to an average of 6 hours per week over the calendar year. - (b) With the approval of the Dean of Engineering and Forestry, a candidate may be enrolled as a part-time candidate.
+A part-time candidate is one who, because of health, employment, family, or other circumstances, is unable to devote himself or herself to full-time study and research. - i.
+A part-time candidate will enrol part-time for not more than four years. - (c) Candidates must be enrolled either part-time or full-time on a continuous basis.
+If a candidate cannot be enrolled continuously due to circumstances beyond their control they must apply to the Dean of Engineering and Forestry for a suspension.

-6. ME with Distinction
+7. ME with Distinction

-Candidates who obtain a GPA of 8.00 or more in their programme of study will be eligible for the award of ME with Distinction.
+Candidates who obtain a GPA of 8.0 or more in their programme of study will be eligible for the award of ME with Distinction.